Heritage Series: Visita Iglesia in Arayat, Pampanga

 Sta.
 Catalina Church

 From Sta.
 Ana town, we proceeded to the town of Arayat.
 At the town proper sits Sta.
-Catalina Church, a Renaissance-style edifice that is both a sentinel and an architectural treasure.
+Catalina Church, which is a Renaissance-style edifice that is both a sentinel and an architectural treasure.

 History of Sta.
 Catalina Church

 Construction of Sta.
 Catalina Church began in the 1700s.
-Over the centuries, its exteriors have undergone alterations which gave the church its present design.
+Over the centuries, its exteriors have undergone alterations that gave the church its present design.

-It had a multi-level belfry and elaborate frontage with archways that enclose cross-shaped widows.
+It had a multi-level belfry and elaborate frontage with archways that enclose cross-shaped windows.
 Although the walls are painted, there is no doubting the building's old age.

 A Virgin Martyr